PostgREST/postgrest/api.rst

 OpenAPI Support
 ===============

 Every API hosted by PostgREST automatically serves a full `OpenAPI <https://www.openapis.org/>`_ description on the root path.
-This provides a list of all endpoints, along with supported HTTP verbs and example payloads.
+This provides a list of all endpoints(tables, foreign tables, views, functions), along with supported HTTP verbs and example payloads.
 For extra customization, the OpenAPI output contains a "description" field for every `SQL comment <https://www.postgresql.org/docs/current/static/sql-comment.html>`_ on a table, column, or function.
 For instance,

 .. code-block:: sql